Kissi Agyebeng: Nomination and Appointment as Special Prosecutor

 Agyebeng was nominated on 26 April 2021 by the Attorney General, Godfred Yeboah Dame, to replace Martin Amidu, the former Special Prosecutor who resigned on 16 November 2020.
 The nomination was with accordance to section 13(8) of the Special Prosecutor Act 2017 (Act 959) that states that; "When the position of the Special Prosecutor becomes vacant, the president shall, within six months, appoint another qualified person for that portfolio".
 In a letter to the office of the president, the Attorney General stated: "Kissi Agyebeng possesses the requisite expertise on corruption and corruption-related matters, is of high moral character and proven integrity and satisfies all the other requirements stipulated in section 13(1) and (2) of Act 959."
 The nomination was then approved by the president and forwarded to parliament.
 He was vetted by the Appointments Committee of parliament on Thursday 22 July 2021, and unanimously recommended.
 He was subsequently approved unanimously by parliament on Friday 30 July 2021.
 As stated by the first deputy speaker of parliament, Joseph Osei Owusu; "The motion is adopted, and Kissi Agyebeng has been confirmed as a nominee for the position of Special Prosecutor".
 Agyebeng was sworn into office by the president of Ghana, Nana Akufo-Addo on Thursday, 5 August 2021.
 According to the president, "He has the capacity, the experience, the requisite values and intellectual strength to succeed in this vital position."

 Major Investigations and Prosecutions Led by the Special Prosecutor

 Since assuming office, the Special Prosecutor has spearheaded a number of high-profile investigations and prosecutions that have redefined the contours of Ghana's anti-corruption architecture.
-His tenure has been marked by bold prosecutions, groundbreaking probes, and an uncompromising stance on political and administrative accountability.
+His tenure has been marked by bold prosecutions, probes, and an uncompromising stance on political and administrative accountability.